egaumer/torah/exodus/bshallach.md

 &nbsp;

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Study Question 3** </span><br/><br/>Are you needing your Heavenly Father to pick you up today?
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Study Question 3** </span><br/><br/>Are you needing your Heavenly Father to pick you up today?
 People raise their hands as a signal for distress.
 It is also a sign of excitement and celebration!
 It’s also a sign of surrender.
 Which posture most fits your situation today?

-?> <span style="font-size: x-large"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Study Question 4** </span><br/><br/>And because Moses’ hands became heavy, his friends and family helped to support him.
+?> <span style="font-size: 1.25em"><i class="fa-solid fa-pen-to-square"></i>&nbsp;  **Day 5 &#8729; Study Question 4** </span><br/><br/>And because Moses’ hands became heavy, his friends and family helped to support him.
 Isn’t that beautiful?
 Who is in your posse?
 Who do you trust to help you when you are in a spiritual war?
 Don’t for a minute think that a spiritual war is a one-and-done war.
 It’s for life.
 Find a posse that you can trust!
 Write their names down and start praying for them.

 &nbsp;